microsoft/monthlyresources/README.md

-Java devs — It’s finally here!
-Explore this new collection of docs and resources to help you develop Java applications with Microsoft technologies.
+Java devs — It’s here!
+Explore this new webpage with docs and resources to help you develop Java applications using the tools and frameworks you love.
 [Learn more](Developer.Microsoft.com/java?ocid=AID3045628)